Bartholomey/the_lake_redoubt/julija/07_chapter_seven.md

 My face spasms for a second but quickly changes into something amicable: “You were right to notice earlier that the main function of the Redoubt is to protect my core and my dignity sprouting from it like a flower; to uphold the shape of my soul until my body’s dissolution.
 To *outlast* is the correct term.”

-*S. S. adds that the fort will stand as long as there is its geometry in my heart.*
+*S. S. adds that the stronghold will stand as long as there is its geometry in my heart.*

 “Tell me, how many of your rodent-shaped servitors do you think Julija can handle?”